Spolja/ag-online-casino/README.md

 ## 📜 Usage

-Usage of the API can be achieved over GraphQL playground which becomes active after yarn dev is executed on url: http://localhost:4000/
+Usage of the API can be achieved via GraphQL playground which becomes active after yarn dev is executed on url: http://localhost:4000/

 Examples of the queries are as follows: